uidaholib/main-web-redesign_draft/docs/contributing.md

 ## Deploying site

-In general, the Web Team (Olivia and Evan) will deploy site to the live server.
+In general, the Web Team (Evan) will deploy site to the live server.
 In emergency / urgent situations when main Web Team is not available, fall backs are available to deploy with access to the server.
 Try:

-1. Olivia, Evan
+1. Evan
 2. Devin
-3. Kevin, Klytie
+3. Klytie, Kevin, Andrew